Article Overview: Pros & Cons of Living in Miami, Florida

 In terms of property taxes, the average property tax in Miami-Dade Country is 1.02% of assessed home values.
 I reached out to two friends that own homes in Miami and they both shared that they pay closer to 2%.

-The property taxes are determined annually by the tax assessor, so you’ll want to consider that before making large improvement to your home.
+The property taxes are determined annually by the tax assessor, so you’ll want to consider that before making large improvements to your home.
 But again, I’m not an expert in this area (and don’t pretend to be).

 The epic food scene in Miami deserves a mention because it’s one of the biggest perks of living in Miami.
 Offering an impressive array of cuisines to choose from, the food scene is a cultural experience in itself!